blurrycontour/zuul-gerrit/doc/source/job-content.rst

    .. var:: child_jobs

-      A list of the first level dependent jobs to be run after this job has finished successfully.
+      A list of dependent jobs to be run after this job has finished successfully.
+Only direct dependents (i.e., the dependent job lists this job as a dependency) of this job will be considered, but such direct dependents may also list other jobs (which may themselves be direct or indirect dependents of this job) and also be considered.

    .. var:: override_checkout